Sandwich maker buying guide — features to compare on an electric sandwich press in an Indian kitchen

 Which plate shape is right for you?

-Sandwich maker plates come in three shapes: triangular (cuts the sandwich into halves with sealed edges), flat grill (open toasties with grill lines), and waffle.
-Pick triangular plates for classic sealed school-style sandwiches, and flat grill plates for paninis, open toasties and even small dosas or omelettes.
+Sandwich maker plates come in three shapes.
+Triangular plates cut the sandwich into halves with sealed edges.
+Flat grill plates make open toasties with grill lines.
+And waffle plates make waffles.
+Pick triangular plates for classic sealed school-style sandwiches.
+Pick flat grill plates for paninis, open toasties, and even small dosas or omelettes.

-Triangular plates press and seal the bread, so the filling stays inside.
+Triangular plates press and seal the bread.
+So the filling stays inside.
 This is the most popular shape in India.
-Flat grill plates leave the bread open and give you those nice grill marks.
+Flat grill plates leave the bread open and give you nice grill marks.
 They are more flexible for things beyond sandwiches.
-If you cannot decide, a removable-plate machine lets you keep both.
+Cannot decide?
+Then a removable-plate machine lets you keep both.

 Want a separate waffle machine instead?
 A sandwich maker and a waffle maker are built for different jobs.
 Read our honest waffle maker vs sandwich maker comparison before you choose.